JOHN DIES AT

 I don't.
 Like opening narration or text, the 5 Minute Gotcha: meant to keep you in your seat while the next 30 minutes sets up the story; keep you waiting through that tedious 30 minutes for something else worthwhile to happen, is poor story telling.

 Once in a while it works and is workable.
-Steven Speilberg made the 5 Minute Gotcha (I'm being cavalier with the run time of these.
+Steven Speilberg made the 5 Minute Gotcha to JAWS work (I'm being cavalier with the run time of these.
 Some are only 2 minutes.
-Some - Great Cthulhu! - are over 10 minutes!) to JAWS work.
+Some - Great Cthulhu! - are over 10 minutes!).
 John Carpenter made the 5 minute opening to HALLOWEEN, ESCAPE FROM NEW YORK, BIG TROUBLE IN LITTLE CHINA, work.

 On the other hand, Ridley Scott had nothing to do with a 5 minute opening scene for ALIEN.
 It just didn't exist.
 It didn't exist for John Carpenter's THE THING and it didn't exist for James Cameron's THE TERMINATOR.
 They all just jumped right into the movie.